matter-labs/zksync-lite-docs/docs/api/sdk/js/accounts.md

 ### Withdraw token from the zkSync

-Moves funds from the Sync account to ethereum address.
+Moves funds from the zkSync account to ethereum address.
 Sender account should have correct public key set before sending this transaction. (see [change pub key](#changing-account-public-key))

 Before sending this transaction, the user will be asked to sign a specific message with transaction details using their